stallman-j/ekonomR/vignettes/basic-plotting.md

 # Getting Started

-If you're checking through this vignette with an eye towards starting your own project, I *highly* recommend checking out the [package documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/) to get your entire project structure settled.
-Future self will thank you.
+If you're working through this vignette with an eye towards starting your own project, I *highly* recommend first checking out the [package documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/) and the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/)) to get your entire project structure settled in a way that's scalable, sharable, and documentable.

+You can check out the full list of vignettes [here](https://stallman-j.github.io/ekonomR/vignettes/vignettes/)

 If you've already created a project using the `ekonomR` function `create_folders()`, you may want to copy the code from the end of this vignette into a file called, say, `basic-plotting-vignette.R` into your project folder folder `code/scratch` so that you can edit and refer back to it.